Volume-preserving maps between Hermitian symmetric spaces of compact type: Introduction

 The organization of the paper is as follows: In $\S 2$, we first introduce the Segre family for a polarized projective variety.
 We then describe the canonical and minimal embedding of the space into a complex projective space in terms of the type of the space.
-In $\S 3$, we derive a general theorem for degenerate holomorphic embeddings which will play a fundamental role in the later development.
-In $\S 4$, we provide the algebraicity for one of the components of the holomorphic mapping $F$ under additional assumptions which include the non-degeneracy condition introduced in $\S 3$.
-In $\S 5$, we show that the non-degeneracy holds for any Hermitian symmetric space of compact type.
-The argument in $\S 5$-$\S 7$ varies as the type of the space varies and thus has to be done case by case. $\S 6$ and $\S 7$ are devoted to verifying several important properties concerning the Segre families of the space, that are needed in $\S 4$.
-We also include two Appendices for convenience of the reader, in which we prove some folk-lore results that are crucial in our paper.
+In $\S 3$, we derive a general theorem for partially degenerate holomorphic embeddings which will play a fundamental role in the later development.
+In $\S 4$, we provide the algebraicity for one of the components of the holomorphic mapping $F$ under additional assumptions which include the partial non-degeneracy condition introduced in $\S 3$, the generic transversality of the Segre varieties and the irreducibility of the Segre family.
+In $\S 5$, we show that the partial non-degeneracy holds for local biholomorphisms between any irreducible Hermitian space of compact type. $\S 6$ is devoted to proving the generic transversality for the intersection of the Segre varieties.
+We prove in $\S 7$ the irreducibility of the potential functions pulled back to a complex Euclidean space, which has consequences on the irreducibility of the Segre varieties and the Segre families.
+The argument in $\S 5$-$\S 7$ varies as the type of the space varies and thus has to be done case by case.

+We include several Appendices for convenience of the reader.
+In Appendix I, we give the concrete functions for a minimal holomorphic embedding of a Hermitian symmetric space of exceptional type into a projective space.
+In Appendix II, we continue to establish Proposition (I) for the rest cases.
+In Appendix III, we provide the verification on the transversality for the Segre varieties for the remaining cases not covered in $\S 6$.

 {\bf Acknowledgement}: The authors would like to thank A. Buch, J. Lu, L. Manivel, X. Yang and Z. Zhang for many discussions during the preparation of this work.
 In particular, the first author would like to express his gratitude to R. Bryant for answering many of his questions on Hermitian symmetric spaces through the mathoverflow website.